mickbbnelson/focused-organizer-frontend/README.md

 In order to install correctly, you must install the backend first please follow this link: https://github.com/mickbbnelson/focused-organizer-backend.

+-For frontend installation, run yarn install to install yarn

+-Then run nvm install 16 for the correct node version

 Running the Application:

 -In the backend directory run the backend server by typing "rails s" into the terminal